AL0YSI0US/AL0YSI0US/README.md

                                   My special interests are: Equality, Equity, Accountability and Activism,

-                            I have deep desires to bring said energy with me as I transition into the tech industry.
+                            I have deep desires to bring said energy with me as I Transition into the tech industry.
 ````

 <table align="center"><tr><td>